 However, success as an academic has traditionally been tantamount to excellence in research, period.
 Universities have conventionally selected, promoted, tenured and rewarded scholars who comply with certain requirements related to research activity and output.

-Other facets of academic life such as teaching, the spreading of knowledge or interacting with the world outside universities have been considered as secondary activities for an academic career, sometimes even as “improper”
+Other facets of academic life such as teaching, the spreading of knowledge or interacting with the world outside universities have been considered as secondary activities for an academic career, sometimes even as “improper”.

 Nobody could reasonably deny the central value that research should play in scholarly careers.
-It is probably the core activity of the Academic Triathlon since it tests the capacity of the individual to assimilate existing knowledge and to generate new ideas, concepts and models, and at the same time respecting methodological rigor.
+It is probably the core activity of the Academic Triathlon since it tests the capacity of the individual to assimilate existing knowledge and to generate new ideas, concepts and models, and at the same time respecting methodological rigour.